mtlawson/mtg-rules-change-medium/README.md

 # mtg-rules-change-medium
 Source code for the simulation analysis of a potential rules change in Magic: the Gathering.
+You can read my post about this analysis [here](https://medium.com/@michael.lawson_96765/would-changing-who-chooses-to-play-first-shorten-magic-the-gathering-tournaments-63247b9c9ad4).

 The business end of things is located in simulate_magic_rounds.py.
 I've also uploaded the figures from the article, just in case you're curious.